-Out of love and concern for each other, our community, and our fellow citizens,
+Out of love and concern for each other and our fellow citizens,

-St. Paul's has suspended ALL worship services, meetings and other
+St. Paul's has suspended ALL worship services,

-activities until further notice.
+meetings, and other activities until further notice.

 Upholding God's Truth and Proclaiming God's Promises

 Very early in the course of the COVID-19 pandemic, I saw several versions of a Facebook post that asked people to pray for their pastor because “he’s never led a congregation through a pandemic before.”
 Today, I ask you to say a similar prayer, not only for me but also for our Council of Elders, but for a slightly different reason: none of us has ever led a congregation through a plan to return to worship safely after suspending services to help prevent the spread of a pandemic.

 When the Council of Elders began the discussion of what such a plan might look like here at St. Paul's at their videoconference meeting Sunday night, they had already spent some time at home reading up on the guidance offered by local, state, and federal health officials to protect each other and our community, especially those who are most vulnerable, from the harm the virus can cause.
 They had also read several documents offering guidance specifically for churches, including a very helpful set of articles from WELS Congregational Leadership entitled, “For Such a Time as This,” that also included suggestions other ministry during this crisis.

 After spending more time at their meeting getting their heads wrapped around the things that we could and should consider as we make plans to worship together again, they decided on a course of action that included several specific things they could do to help get us ready for that day.